-The associate of applied science degree with specialization in product and process technology is designed to prepare students for careers in high-performance manufacturing of consumer goods.
+The associate of applied science degree with specialization in product and process technology is designed to prepare students for careers in highperformance manufacturing of consumer goods.
 This degree will provide students with a foundation in manufacturing design, precision machining and tooling, and complex computer-aided design and computer-aided manufacturing (CAD/CAM).
-Students will learn tooling process and equipment requirements, design, analysis and process planning and also receive instruction in manual and computer-numerical-control (CNC) mills, machining centers, lathes, grinders, electronic discharge wire machines, robotic integration and support processes, procedures and practices.
+Students will learn tooling process and equipment requirements, design, analysis and process planning and also receive instruction in manual and computer-numericalcontrol (CNC) mills, machining centers, lathes, grinders, robotic integration and support processes, procedures and practices.
 This program is focused on beginner, intermediate and advanced levels in product and process technology.
 Students will learn "soft" skills in problem solving, teamwork, communication dynamics and lean manufacturing principles, as well as hands-on technical skills in CNC programming and CAD/CAM.